GreyHak/dsp-drone-clearing/README.md

 The source code for this mod is available for download, review and forking on GitHub [here](https://github.com/GreyHak/dsp-drone-clearing) under the BSD 3 clause license.

 ## Change Log
+### v1.4.1
+ - Unassigned drone clearing tasks which are beyond the build range will now be cancelled.
+This will prevent unassignable tasks from queueing up and preventing new clearing tasks.
 ### v1.4.0
  - Drone torches with sparks.
 This took me hours of work.
 I hope someone appreciates it.
 ### v1.3.0